1998 Westside Middle School shooting: Trial

 During the trial, Johnson hung his head and read a letter of apology he had written to victims' families.
 He said he had not been targeting anyone.

 While in detention awaiting trial, Johnson wrote a letter that stated, "Hi.
 My name is Mitchell.
 My thoughts and prayers are with those people who were killed, or shot, and their families.
 I am really sad inside about everything.
 My thoughts and prayers are with those kids that I go to school with.
 I really want people to know the real Mitchell someday.
 Sincerely, Mitchell Johnson."

-Due to their age, they were tried as juveniles, and were found guilty of five counts of murder.
+Due to their ages, they were tried as juveniles, and were found guilty of five counts of murder.
 Following their convictions, Johnson and Golden were taken by National Guard helicopter to Alexander, Arkansas, so they could be placed at the Arkansas Juvenile Assessment & Treatment Center (AJATC), the Arkansas Department of Human Services Youth Services Division's juvenile facility and the state's most secure juvenile facility.

 Imprisonment

 The two youths were among the youngest people ever charged with murder in the United States.
-The Jonesboro prosecutor later stated that were it not for their ages, he would have sought death sentences.
-In August 1998, both boys were sentenced to confinement until they reached the age of 21, which was the maximum sentence available under Arkansas law.
+The Jonesboro prosecutor later stated that, were it not for their ages, he would have sought death sentences.
+At the time, the minimum age for capital punishment was 16 due to Thompson v.
+Oklahoma.
+All death sentences for defendants under 18 were invalidated in 2005 by Roper v.
+Simmons.

+In August 1998, both perpetrators were sentenced to confinement until they reached the age of 21, which was the maximum sentence available under Arkansas law for minors under the age of 14.
 They would have served until age 18 had federal authorities not added additional confinement for weapons charges.
 Judge Ralph Wilson commented that "The punishment will not fit the crime."
 The case led to wide public outcry for tougher sentencing laws pertaining to juvenile offenders.
-Johnson was released from the Federal Correctional Institution, Memphis on his 21st birthday, August 11, 2005, having spent seven years in prison.
-Golden was released from the Federal Correctional Institution, Memphis on May 25, 2007, also his 21st birthday, after spending nine years in prison.
+Johnson was released from the Federal Correctional Institution, Memphis, on his 21st birthday, August 11, 2005, having spent seven years in prison.
+Golden was released from the Federal Correctional Institution, Memphis, on May 25, 2007, also on his 21st birthday, after spending nine years in prison.

 Lawsuit

-In 2017, the victims’ families were awarded $150 million after filing a lawsuit against Johnson and Golden seeking damages and to prevent the two from profiting from the shooting.
+In 2017, the victims' families were awarded $150 million after filing a lawsuit against Johnson and Golden seeking damages and to prevent the two from profiting from the shooting.